MesangaE/DevSecOps/README.md

 **Step 1: Launch EC2 (Ubuntu 22.04):**

 - Provision an EC2 instance on AWS with Ubuntu 22.04.
+I used terraform instead of the console
 - Connect to the instance using SSH.

 **Step 2: Clone the Code:**